NicoJuicy/LearnML/ml/probability.md

 - A _probability mass function (pmf)_ defines the probabilities for a discrete random variable.

-- A _probability density function (pdf)_ specifies the probability for a continuous rv — the likelihood the value falls into a range of values.
+- A _probability density function (pdf)_ specifies the probability for a continuous random variable — the likelihood the value falls into a range of values.

 Since a random variable has a numeric range, we can often do mathematics more easily by working with the values of a random variable

+Introduction to Mathematical Statistics Section 2.1.

 ## Axioms of Probability Theory